 Dogs are not allowed on the beach (except for service animals).
 They must be kept on a leash no longer than six feet, must be inside a tent or vehicle at night and you can't leave them unattended anytime.

-California State Park campgrounds must be reserved well in ahead of time and you'll have to do it as much as 6 months in advance.
-Our guide to California state parks reservations will show you how.
+California State Park campgrounds must be reserved well in ahead of time, and you'll have to do it as much as 6 months in advance.
+Find out everything you need to know with our guide to California state parks reservations.

 Online reviews of camping at Carpinteria are so divided that it almost makes you wonder whether all those people are talking about the same place.
 You may want to read some reviews at Yelp and also read some reviews at Tripadvisor before you decide to stay there.